Holy moly! How are the years passing SO quickly? Seems like we JUST did this! Right!?!

 The long version…

-- Dates of operation: We will be open from Nov 5th – Dec 11th.
-Appointments will be optional the last weekend (we’re trying this.)
-If the lot fills up, only people with appointments will be allowed in.
+- Dates of operation: We will be open from Nov 4th – Dec 10th.
+Appointments will be optional the last weekend.
+If the lot fills up the last weekend , only people with appointments will be allowed in.

 - As the season progresses, the schedule hours and slots may change.

 - Employee scheduling may also affect the appointments.
 If we don’t have enough employees, we’ll have to cut back unscheduled slots.
-We will honor all existing sign-ups, even if it’s just Mike and Sheila working.
+We will honor all existing sign-ups but there may just be a skeleton crew working.

-- If you schedule a date to reserve a tree, be SURE to schedule a second date to cut it, even if you’re going to ask us to do the cutting.
+- If you schedule a date to reserve a tree, be SURE to schedule a second date to pick up your reserved tree, regardless of who is cutting it – you or us.

 - Appointments are scheduled every 15 minutes to spread out arrivals so there’s no dangerous backup on the highway.
 Each appointment assumes roughly 1-1.5 hours to find your tree.
 No tailgating please – we need the parking spaces to turn over frequently to make the appointments work.

-- PLEASE – if you need to change your appointment, access or delete the old one using the link on your confirmation email.
-We have no ‘look up’ function and have to ‘eye-ball’ all the signups to find you.
+- PLEASE – if you need to change your appointment, use the link on your confirmation email to access or delete the signup.
+This App has no ‘look up’ or sort function so we have to ‘eye-ball’ hundreds of signups to find you.
 Our eyes aren’t that great anymore!

-- If you have questions, please ask.
-We respond promptly to emails.
+- If you have questions about using the scheduler, please ask.

 - Trailers – We have no way to manage trailer scheduling and can’t guarantee you’ll be able to park or even turn around in our lot if you bring one.
-Add to that the number of people we’ve had who can’t back their trailers up and you see the potential for disaster on a busy day.
+Add to that the number of people we’ve had who can’t back up their trailers and you see the potential for disaster on a busy day.
 If you MUST bring a trailer, we’d recommend scheduling your appointment on a non-holiday weekday when the parking lot isn’t as busy.
+If we’re too full, we reserve the right to refuse you entry.

 - Bow saws.
 These will be available as usual.
 You may also bring your own bow saw, reciprocating saw or electric chainsaw.
 For safety reasons, gas powered chainsaws are not allowed, as usual.

 - Wreaths.
 We plan to have wreaths on display in the barn for purchase.
-We will take orders during the first two weekends (during tree reservations).
+We will take orders during the tree reservation period.
 You can also send us an email if you want something special (e.g. candy cane, large wreath).

-- “Unplanned” cutting requests happen when a customer finds a tree and wants us to go cut it on the spot.
-We have limited ability to do that.
+- “Unplanned” cutting requests happen when a customer finds a tree and wants us to go cut it for them on the spot.
+Also, when a customer with a reserved tree calls in the morning for us to cut that day.
+We have limited ability to do that and will charge $40/tree if you insist.
 If someone is clearly disabled, older than us, or 14 months pregnant, we’ll try to help them when we can get to it.
 Otherwise, please plan to get your hands dirty.

 The Trees

-Grand Firs – The Grands grew surprisingly well this year – maybe the cool, wet spring was to their liking.
-There are a LOT of gorgeous Grands out there to choose from.
+Grand Firs – The Grands grew surprisingly well again this year – maybe the cool, wet spring was to their liking.
+There are a LOT of gorgeous Grands out there to choose from – most 9’ or under.
 Grands are also the most fragrant of the trees so they’re really hard to beat.

-Fraser Firs – The Frasers are native to SC where they get summer rain so they’re not really liking the droughty summers we’ve been having.
+Fraser Firs – The Frasers are native to SC where they get summer rain.
+They have a very shallow root ball so they’re really struggling with the droughty summers.
 We’re rethinking where we plant them but that’s not going to help for a while.
-We still have a good supply of beautiful larger trees for this year.
+We still have a good supply with some beautiful larger trees for this year.
 Going forward, hard to tell.
+They’re a really popular tree on our farm so we’re doing everything we can to keep growing them.

-Nordmann Firs – Some of the upcoming Nordmann babies are getting into the 7-8’ range this year.
-There’s very little above that size.
-What’s there looks fantastic – they didn’t miss a beat with the crazy weather.
-There just aren’t many of them.
+Nordmann Firs – Some of the upcoming Nordmanns are getting into the 8’ range this year.
+There’s almost nothing above that size.
+What’s there looks fantastic – they didn’t miss a beat with the ‘new normal’ weather.
+There just aren’t many of them yet.
+They are sooo slow growing that it takes forever to replace each tree that’s cut!

 Thanks for reading this to the end!
 In this short-message Twitter-era, we know what a challenge that is.